Sly777/Iframe-Height-Jquery-Plugin/readme.markdown

 - include the latest version jquery in your page
 - include the latest version iframe height plugin
 - use .iframeHeight() to iframe that you want to fix
+- use $.iframeHeightExternal() to send external page height to iframe

 ----------------------------------